American Sign Language I & II and Interactive Skills Develpment

 Please do not hesitate to contact me with any concerns you might have, or just to say 'hello'.

 Email at any time, I will respond daily.

-American Sign Language taught in an interactive high school setting.
-Focus on conversational skills and vocabulary building through sharing information about ourselves and areas of interest.
+We will focus on conversational skills and vocabulary building through sharing information about ourselves and areas of interest.
 Grammar use in conversation context, with support strategies to improve conversation interaction, will help students develop skills in ASL syntax.
 Topics include; Deaf culture, basic vocabulary, perspective, grammar, history, fingerspelling, numbers, and terminology.
 Learning to communicate using body language, gestures, facial expressions, and signs is critical to both comprehension and expressive skills in ASL.
-A focus on learning about Deaf culture & history is stressed to form a better understanding of the people that make up Deaf Culture.
-Deafness is a cultural idenity, not a matter of hearing loss.
+A focus on learning about Deaf culture & history is stressed to form a better understanding of the people that make up Deaf Culture & the Deaf Community.